OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 - Merging (combining two pieces of software)
 - Pasting (copying and pasting parts of one software into another)
 - Adapting (adjusting part or the whole of one piece of software with or without external code)
-- Inserting (this is another way of talking about integrating)
+- Inserting (this is a synonym for integrating)
-- Embedding (this is another way of talking about integrating)
+- Embedding (this is a synonym for integrating)

 ![Code incorporation terms](https://github.com/OpenChain-Project/Reference-Material/blob/LFC193_update_2025/OpenChain-Training/en/Online-Training-Courses/LFC193%20Course%20Content/LFC193%20Images/Ch4_Incorporation_2_looped.gif)